sustainers/sustainers.github.io/working-groups/personas.md

 - lack of users
 - lack of legal council/organizational support
 - world economics
-- regulation (export laws, rescriction)
+- regulation (export laws, legal restrictions)

 ## Reports and documents
 Who are the personas?